 Step 2: Electrical service

 Check to see if you've got sufficient electricity flowing into your home to support an EV charger.
-If you need to upgrade your service, contact BC Hydro Customer Service at 1 800 BCHYDRO (1 800 224 9376).
+If you need to upgrade your service, learn about electrical service extensions and then contact BC Hydro's Express Connect team at 1 877 520 1355.

 Step 3: Electrical panel